Minecraft Dungeons: Release

 Minecraft Dungeons was released on May 26, 2020, after being delayed from its original April release date due to the COVID-19 pandemic.
 The closed beta for the game ran for a month from March 25 to April 24, 2020.

-After the initial release, the game was supported with several downloadable content (DLC) expansions packs that each added new dungeons, weapons, items and artifacts.
+After the initial release, the game was supported with several downloadable content (DLC) packs that added new dungeons, weapons, items and artifacts.
 The first expansion, titled Jungle Awakens, was released on July 1, 2020.
 It was followed by Creeping Winter on September 8, 2020, Howling Peaks on December 9, 2020, Flames of the Nether on February 24, 2021, Hidden Depths on May 26, 2021, and Echoing Void on July 28, 2021.
 A patch for the Xbox One version of the game including enhancements for Xbox Series X/S consoles was released alongside the Flames of the Nether update.
-On July 28, 2021, the same day that Minecraft Dungeons: Echoing Void was released, Minecraft Dungeons, Ultimate Edition was released with all 6 DLCs and access to all Hero Pass Cosmetics.
+On July 28, 2021, to coincide with the launch of the Echoing Void update, Minecraft Dungeons Ultimate Edition was released, comprising the base game, the six additional content packs, and all Hero Pass cosmetics.